dwyl/one-tap-in-1.18/README.md

 ## CSRF Protection:

-When Google One Tap POSTs the credential to your "/google_auth" endpoint, a malicious site could try to forge such a request.
+This checks that the POST to "/google_auth" is coming from the frontend, not from a third-party site.
-The plug checks that a CSRF token set in a cookie (by your app) matches the one sent in the POST params.
+For this, it checks that a CSRF token in a cookie (set by the server) matches the one in the POST params.

-This ensures the POST is coming from your own frontend, not a third-party site.
+This is a Google's Recommendation.

-Google's Recommendation:
-Google recommends verifying the CSRF token for One Tap and Sign-In With Google flows.

 ```elixir
 # plug_google_auth.ex